Family Counseling, LLC

 Home-based Services include Intensive Home-based Therapy and Outreach Therapy.
 Providing home-based services is a way of addressing a youth and his or her family’s needs in the setting where they are most comfortable and where the greatest amount of change is likely to occur in the shortest amount of time.

-• Peer Recovery Mentoring is a community based model of support for those seeking to live substance free lives.
-A Certified Peer Mentor assists those in the early stages of recovery with job searches, safe housing, wellness, recreation and other facets of sober living.
+• Peer Recovery Mentoring and Case Work Services are community based supports for those seeking to live substance free lives.
+A Certified Peer Mentor or SUD Case Manager assists those in the early stages of recovery with job searches, safe housing, wellness, recreation and other facets of sober living.
 Studies indicate that peer support can assist with feelings of insecurity, loss and doubt.
 Peer Mentors provide hope, stability and extend the clinical reach of treatment.

 • Outreach Therapy also takes place in the home or school but is similar to traditional outpatient therapy as it is typically involves one appointment per week.
 It is unique as it helps to break down the barriers that keep people from attending office-based therapy such as lack of transportation and lack of childcare.
 In addition, outreach therapy allows the youth and family to become comfortable more quickly in the therapeutic relationship as they are in a familiar setting.